darkensk/fsharp-demo/README.md

 Add following variables to your environment variables:

+- `apiPublicUrl` - URL where the server is running

 - `swedenClientId` - ClientID for shop authentication in Swedish Market

 - `swedenClientSecret` - ClientSecret for shop authentication Swedish Market